Best Medical Alert Systems for Seniors With Dementia

 Our Hands-on Experience:Dementia-Friendly Features

-I think this voice-activated system is ideal for those who may misplace their phone or forget to wear their help button.
+I think the voice-activated system is ideal for those who may misplace their phone or forget to wear their help button.
 Plus, I could place check-in calls to the Smart Hub using the mobile app.
 My uncle could then use the Smart Hub’s two-way speaker to talk with me.
-If you haven’t heard from your loved one and want to check in, this is an easy way to make sure they’re doing OK.
+If you haven’t heard from your loved one and want to check in, this is an easy way to ensure they’re doing OK.
 You can also share updates with other family members and caregivers through the mobile app to keep everyone in the loop.

 » Useful Resource: Best medical alert systems with fall detection for seniors